Serology

 Appropriate clinical symptoms and suspected exposure to animals infected with F. tularensis.

-Please list all clinical symptoms appropriate to the suspected area of infection detailed by submission of a completed Bioforensics Assay Development and Diagnostics requisition form and clearly specify organism testing request on the requisition form.
+Please list all clinical symptoms appropriate to the suspected area of infection detailed by submission of a completed Bioforensics Assay Development and Diagnostics requisition form including sender name, address and telephone number, patient name or identifier (referring lab #), date of birth, suspected exposure, test(s) requested, type of specimen and date collected.
 Append all relevant clinical background information and testing performed.
+Please include patient travel history if applicable.

 Specimens may be subject to rejection if they are not the appropriate sample type, have insufficient volume, or are not accompanied by relevant patient information.